-This card will also appear at the time that you have chosen above.
+This card will also appear at the time you choose above.

-Clicking on this will take users straight to your Channel.
-However, no subscriber box will pop-up.
+Clicking on this will take users straight to your YouTube channel.

-Another way you can boost subscriber numbers is by engaging with your audience.
+Another way to boost your YouTube subscribers is by engaging with your audience and creating a community.

-There are a number of ways that you can do this.
+There are several ways that you can do this.

-The first is to respond to any comments you might have on your videos.
-This will make people feel as though you value their opinion.
-Plus, the fact that you’re going through this effort might encourage them to subscribe.
+Responding to comments is a simple — but effective — way to engage users.
+This will show YouTube viewers that you value their opinion.
+Plus, the fact that you’re going through the effort might encourage them to subscribe.

-If you’re getting any negative comments on your YouTube videos, you might want to address them promptly.
+If you get negative comments on your YouTube videos, address them promptly.

-This will eventually contribute to a rise in subscribers because people will see this interaction on your videos and appreciate the fact that you do engage.
+This can increase YouTube subscribers because people see this interaction and appreciate the fact that you engage.

-Then, in the next video you could spend some time going through the questions you received.
+Then, in the next video, you could review the questions you received and answer them.

-Another way you can engage with your audience is by creating videos based on what they want.
-For example, you could ask your audience what they want to see you talk about.
+Another way to engage your audience is by creating videos based on what they want.
+For example, you could use a survey to ask your audience what topics you should cover.

-You can then create a video based on one viewer’s suggestions and call them out in the video that you made.
+You can then create a video based on a viewer’s suggestions and call them out in the video to say thank you.

 Collaborations can massively boost your video marketing efforts.

-The best way to go about this is to find channels that have a similar audience to you.
+The best way to go about this is to find channels with a similar audience.

 Both of you could then arrange an event where you can both benefit from the interaction.

-When you do a collaboration, it’s important that you encourage people to subscribe to your channel.
+When you collaborate, you must encourage people to subscribe to your channel.

-Alternatively, you could consider doing some interviews on your channel.
-If you can find a way to interview some of the top people in your niche, you’ll be able to attract their audience to your channel.
+Alternatively, consider doing interviews on your channel.
+If you can find a way to interview the top people in your niche, you’ll attract their audience to your channel.

-Of course, you shouldn’t let that be an impediment that stops you from trying.
+Of course, you shouldn’t let low subscribers stop you from trying.

 Email a few people who might be worth having on your channel and ask them if they’d be willing to be a guest.